Travel Health Information Sheets

 For travellers, the most serious hazard is usually not illness, but accidents and injuries.
 Falls from balconies are a common cause of serious injury and death.
 Alcohol is a frequent factor in such accidents, as it can affect judgement and lower your inhibitions.

 NEVER dive into a swimming pool from a balcony - this is extremely dangerous and usually results in death or permanent disability.

-Read about the FCO and Association of British Travel Agents balcony safety campaign for advice on how to reduce your risk of a balcony related accident whilst on holiday.
+Read about the FCO and Association of British Travel Agents balcony safety campaign on how to reduce your risk of a balcony related accident whilst on holiday.

 Road traffic accidents (RTAs) are a major cause of serious injury and death.
 The World Health Organization (WHO) estimates that 1.3 million people are killed on roads every year and approximately half of these deaths are pedestrians, cyclists or motor cyclists.
 So even if you are not planning to drive, you can still be injured as a passenger, pedestrian or cyclist.